antonio-fr/Easy-REST-JSON/README.md

 #### Add Params
 In case the server needs any parameter ( ...?a=1234&b=5678 ), add_param adds a parameter to the query object.

-Parameter shall be a single entry dictionnary.
-Several parameters can be given , with a dictionnary, at the initialisation level.
+Parameter shall be a single entry dictionary.
+Several parameters can be given , with a dictionary, at the initialisation level.

 The encoding is directly performs by the library.

     MyQueryClient.add_param(param_as_a_key_dict)

+#### POST Data
+In case the API is POST.
+You can add data like you add parameters for GET.

+    MyQueryClient.add_data(data_to_post)

+Then when you get data, the library will automatically post you data as a query.

 #### Get Data
-The central function of the library: sends actually the query to the server, gets the data, decode the JSON and automatically saves it internally, for futur use as "getkey".
+The central function of the library: sends actually the query to the server, gets or posts the data, decode the JSON and automatically saves it internally, for futur use as "getkey".
 Returns nothing.

     MyQueryClient.get_data()